-The thyroid stimulating hormone induces the thyroid hormone biosynthesis at all stages and its release into circulation as triiodothyronine and tetra iodothyronine (T3/T4).
-The level of circulating thyroid hormones regulate the amount of thyrotropin release hormone secreted from the hypothalamus via a negative feedback mechanism in that, when the level of T3 and T4 is low in circulation, there is an increase release of thyrotropin release hormone and TSH that induces an increase in thyroid hormone synthesis and vice versa.
+The thyroid-stimulating hormone induces the thyroid hormone biosynthesis at all stages and its release into circulation as triiodothyronine and tetraiodothyronine (T3/T4).
+The level of circulating thyroid hormones regulate the amount of thyrotropin release hormone secreted from the hypothalamus via a negative feedback mechanism in that when the level of T3 and T4 is low in circulation, there is an increased release of thyrotropin release hormone and TSH that induces an increase in thyroid hormone synthesis and vice versa.

 Pituitary Gland Disorders

 - Hyposecretion of the pituitary gland hormones.

 - Pituitary gland enlargement and resulting mass effects on nearby organs.

 - Ischemic injury of the gland leading to hyposecretion.

 - Genetic mutations of the genes leading to the development of the gland.

 - Idiopathic causes.